Parents & Families

 Welcome

 Welcome parents and families and congratulations to your students for being accepted to Albertus Magnus College.
-We at the college, and in the Office of Disability Services, look forward to working with your student throughout their time here as they learn and mature into successful college graduates.
+We at the college, and in the Office of Accessibility Services, look forward to working with your student throughout their time here as they learn and mature into successful college graduates.

-In the Office of Disability Services we will work with your student to make sure that they have access to appropriate accommodations and help them to tailor their experience at Albertus Magnus.
+In the Office of Accessibility Services we will work with your student to make sure that they have access to appropriate accommodations and help them to tailor their experience at Albertus Magnus.
 As a parent of family member, you are welcome to call the office prior to your student’s first semester to discuss their needs and any questions or concerns you may have.
 However, once they have started at Albertus Magnus College, our office will communicate with your student directly and your student should make themselves known to our office as soon as they can.

 If you would like to discuss your students academic accommodation status once they have begun their first semester, your student will need to complete a Permission to Release Educational Information form with the Registrar’s office.
 More information on FERPA.